 Contracting for drone services outside the country, like contracting for other external services, should be requested in advance from VOA Broadcast Operations, which will work with the IBB Office of Contracts to arrange services.
-Once drone services are secured, Language Services should advise the Deputy Program Director (jlippman@voanews.com) or the News Standards & Best Practices Editor (sspringer@voanews.com) of the name of the drone pilot and the drone's registration information.
+Once drone services are secured, Language Services should advise the Deputy Program Director or the News Standards & Best Practices Editor of the name of the drone pilot and the drone's registration information.